jaimetur/PhotoMigrator/help/4-google-takeout.md

 7. After that, the Tool will look in the `<OUTPUT_FOLDER>` for any symbolic link broken and will try to fix it by looking for the original file where the symlink is pointing to.

+8. After that, the Tool will Count all Valid Albums on `<OUTPUT_FOLDER>` folder.

-8. (Optional) If flag `--grdf, --google-remove-duplicates-files` is detected, the Tool will look for any duplicate file on `<OUTPUT_FOLDER>` (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on `ALL_PHOTOS` folder.
+9. (Optional) If flag `--grdf, --google-remove-duplicates-files` is detected, the Tool will look for any duplicate file on `<OUTPUT_FOLDER>` (ignoring symbolic links), and will remove all duplicates keeping only the principal file (giving more priority to duplicates files found into any album folder than those found on `ALL_PHOTOS` folder.

-9. (Optional) If flag `--graf, --google-rename-albums-folders` is detected, the Tool rename all albums folders within `<OUTPUT_FOLDER>` based on content dates.
+10. (Optional) If flag `--graf, --google-rename-albums-folders` is detected, the Tool rename all albums folders within `<OUTPUT_FOLDER>` based on content dates.

+> [!NOTE]
-Step 8 is disabled by default, and is only recommended if you want to save disk space and want to avoid having the same physical file in more than one folder (in case that the same file belongs to multiples Albums).
+> Step 9 is disabled by default, and is only recommended if you want to save disk space and want to avoid having the same physical file in more than one folder (in case that the same file belongs to multiples Albums).
+>
-Step 9 is disabled by default, but it would be very usefull if you want to homogenize all your albums folders names (see Folder Rename Content Based Extra Feature).
+> Step 10 is disabled by default, but it would be very usefull if you want to homogenize all your albums folders names (see Folder Rename Content Based Extra Feature).
+>

 The result will be a folder named `<TAKEOUT_FOLDER>_<SUFFIX>_<TIMESTAMP>` by default, but you can or change the default suffix _`processed`_ by any other using the option _`-gofs, --google-output-folder-suffix <SUFFIX>`_)
 The final `<OUTPUT_FOLDER>` will include: